Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

    dbt run --select tag:daily
    ```

-2. Run your tests to catch any breaking changes:
+2. Run your tests to catch any breaking changes (exact command may vary):
    ```bash
    dbt test
    ```